Introduction

 Tips for Hiring

-- Detailed Contract: Ensure the contract outlines the scope of work, materials to be used, payment schedule, and warranty information.
+- Understand the Contract: Ensure the contract clearly outlines the scope of work, payment schedule, timeline, and any warranty information.
+Be wary of contractors who ask for a large upfront payment.